Common Questions About Paying For Senior Living

 What Your Family Needs To Know

-You may be overwhelmed when trying to determine the best senior living option for yourself or a family member – in particular, when trying to find the best way to pay for it.
-We can help with some of the most common questions about financing the retirement years.
-If you’re looking for more resources when making a financial plan for your loved one or family member’s senior care, you can always contact us.
+You may feel overwhelmed when trying to determine the best senior living option for yourself or a family member, especially when searching for the most effective way to pay for it.
+We’re here to help answer some of the most common questions about how to finance your retirement years.

 How much does senior living actually cost?

-There are several variables that can drive the cost of senior living – for instance location, type of care, and level of services and amenities.
-According to a survey by the National Center for Assisted Living, the national median costs of care for assisted living services were $4,500 monthly and $54,000 annually in 2021.
+Several variables can drive the cost of senior living, including location, type of care, and level of services and amenities.
+According to a survey by the National Center for Assisted Living, the national median costs of care for assisted living services were $5,900 monthly and $70,800 annually in 2024.
 Senior living apartments without care generally cost less than assisted living, memory care or skilled nursing.

 Is there financial assistance available?

 We can help you determine whether financial assistance is available for you or a loved one.
-Many people don’t realize that U.S. wartime veterans and their surviving spouses can qualify for Veterans Aid & Attendance benefits.
-This monthly benefit is in addition to a veteran’s regular pension and can help cover the costs of assisted living or nursing care.
-It is a “pension benefit” and not dependent upon service-related injuries for compensation.
-Some restrictions apply; however, most veterans in need of assistance qualify.
+U.S. wartime veterans and their surviving spouses may qualify for the Veteran’s Aid & Attendance benefit, which can help cover the costs of assisted living or nursing care, in addition to a veteran’s regular pension.
+While most veterans in need of assistance qualify, some restrictions apply.
+We also recommend allowing plenty of time for the application process.

-It often comes as a surprise to seniors and their families to learn that Medicare does not cover assisted living costs – other than 100 days of skilled services or rehabilitative care for a qualified stay.
-The services covered by Medicare Part A include hospital stays, short stays in a nursing home for certain types of illnesses and hospice care in the last six months of life – all after a standard yearly deductible.
+It often comes as a surprise to seniors and their families that Medicare does not cover assisted living costs, except for 100 days of skilled services or rehabilitative care for a qualified stay.
+The services covered by Medicare Part A include hospital stays, short stays in a nursing home for certain types of illnesses and hospice care in the last six months of life after a standard yearly deductible.

 Is senior living covered by long-term care (LTC) insurance?